pass-culture/pass-culture-app-native/doc/installation/general-info-web.md

 When this documentation was written, the project was using vite 5.3.1 and react-native-web 0.18.10.
 Our web app uses [react-native-web](https://necolas.github.io/react-native-web/docs/) as a base to generate a web app.
-Originally, we used webpack to generate the bundle, but in 2024, we decided to use vite for its simplicity and performances.
+We decided to use vite for its simplicity and performances.
 In this guide, you will find explanations of the main aspects of the vite configuration.

 ## The vite config